RLarson92/MultiCity_Squirrels/README.md

 ---

-This contains 1 subfolder `functions` and one file.
+This contains 1 subfolder, `functions`, and one file.